excalidraw/excalidraw-libraries/README.md

 - Open the library menu (by clicking on the "library" button or typing `9`)
 - The selected object should appear in a square.
 Click on it (you will see a `+` sign when hovering over it)

-4. Still in the library menu, select the libraries you want to publish (Hover over the library items and you should see a checkbox, clicking on which will select the library item).
+4. Still in the library menu, select the libraries you want to publish (hover over a library item and you should see a checkbox, clicking on which will select the library item).

-5. Hit the publish button.
+5. Hit the publish button (in blue), and fill out the details.

 <!--Add a GIF here once the library changes look good!-->